All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1887_Chicago_NL_Geisstrowing

 Dated mid-May 1887 to early July 1887.
 Old Judge baseball card of E Geiss (87).
 Full view at left, detail view at right.
 Year of photo determined by the fact that Geiss only played for Chicago in 1887.
-Date range of mid-May to early July determined by the players time with the team.
+Date of mid-May determined by the player’s time with the team.
 Geiss signed with Chicago on May 9, 1887 and was described as the ‘ex-pitcher of the Chicago Champion nine” on July 11, 1887.
+Player wore a dark-colored uniform in this photo, with a white cap, letters, belt and stockings.
+The team may have started the season wearing the blue uniforms from 1886.
+In a game report from the April 30 home opener in Pittsburgh, a newspaper reported that “the old blue uniforms of the Chicagos presented a sad contrast to the trim, snow white suits of the home team.”
+At the time Geiss was signed on May 9, the team likely had new uniforms.
+A newspaper reported on May 13, 1887, that the “Chicagos have discarded their blue uniforms for a neater one of white and blue.”
 Year Geiss played with team from baseball-reference.com.
 Geiss transaction info from the Chicago Tribune, May 10, 1887 and July 11, 1887.
+Pittsburgh game report from the Pittsburgh Commercial Gazette, May 2, 1887.
+New uniform report from the New York Evening Telegram, May 13, 1887.

 Photo B